ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/shared_components/overview.md

 * Estimation of [rate limitation](./jmax_limitation) on the maximum values of the electron transfer rate and carboxylation capacity, sometimes called
   $J_{max}$ limitation.
 * The form of the [Arrhenius scaling](./arrhenius) used to calculate the electron transfer rate and carboxylation capacity at standard temperatures.
-This is central to the Subdaily P Model as the variables $J_{max}$ and
-  $V_{cmax}$ need converted to a standard temperature to map predictions from the daily scale back to the subdaily scale.
+This is central to the Subdaily P Model as the variables $J_{max}$ and $V_{cmax}$ need to be converted to a standard temperature to map predictions from the daily scale back to the subdaily scale.
 * Approaches to the impacts of [soil moisture stress](./soil_moisture).
 * The behaviour of core P Model equations with [extreme forcing values](./extreme_values).